AshwikManojTatineni/rob6323_go2_project/README.md

 ## How to edit

+- Option A (recommended): Use VS Code Remote SSH from your laptop to edit files on Greene; follow the NYU HPC VS Code guide and connect to a compute node as instructed (VPN required off‑campus) (https://sites.google.com/nyu.edu/nyu-hpc/training-support/general-hpc-topics/vs-code).
+If you set it correctly, it makes the login process easier, among other things.
-- Option A: Edit directly on Greene using a terminal editor such as nano.
+- Option B: Edit directly on Greene using a terminal editor such as nano.
 ```
 nano source/rob6323_go2/rob6323_go2/tasks/direct/rob6323_go2/rob6323_go2_env.py
 ```
-- Option B: Use VS Code Remote SSH from your laptop to edit files on Greene; follow the NYU HPC VS Code guide and connect to a compute node as instructed (VPN required off‑campus) (https://sites.google.com/nyu.edu/nyu-hpc/training-support/general-hpc-topics/vs-code).
 - Option C: Develop locally on your machine, push to your fork, then pull changes on Greene within your $HOME/rob6323_go2_project clone.

 ## Launch training